compspec/fractale-mcp/README.md

 ### Agents

 The `fractale agent` command provides means to run build, job generation, and deployment agents.
-While we likely will use AutoGen and LangChain, we want to test this approach that uses a state machine.
 In our [first version](https://github.com/compspec/fractale), an agent corresponded to a kind of task (e.g., build).
 For this refactored version, the concept of an agent is represented in a prompt or persona, which can be deployed by a generic MCP agent with some model backend (e.g., Gemini, Llama, or OpenAI).
 Let's test doing a build:

 ```bash
 # In both terminals